sj14/dbbench/README.md

 ```

 **Description**
 Currently, the released binary builds don't contain SQLite support.
-You have to compile dbbench manually, either from the particular release source code (recommended) or from the current master branch with `go get -u github.com/sj4/dbbench` (not recommended).
+You have to compile dbbench manually, either from the particular release source code (recommended) or from the current master branch (not recommended).

 ## Development